 Where to Find Lau Lau in Hawaii:

-Kaaloa’s Super J’s: This Big Island roadside spot was featured on Food Network’s The Best Thing I Ever Ate and they specialize in Lau Lau, along with many traditional Hawaiian foods.
+Kaaloa’s Super J’s: This Big Island roadside spot was featured on Food Network’s The Best Thing I Ever Ate, and they specialize in Lau Lau, along with many traditional Hawaiian foods.

 Lahaina Fish Co: This Maui spot has a fancy Seafood Lau Lau with scallops, mahi mahi, and shrimp which is another one of the delicious foods from the Pacific Polynesian Islands.

 8. Tripe Stew